 Dubai Turf Jockey Statistics

 The leading jockey in the Dubai Turf over the last 20 renewals is Frankie Dettori, who has won the race three times, with those three winners coming from Lord North (2021, 2022 & 2023).
 Other jockeys who have recorded multiple wins in the Dubai Turf are Ryan Moore (2 wins) and Maxime Guyon (2 wins).
 Two jockeys have not had the best of times over the last 20 renewals in the Dubai Turf.
-Christophe Soumillon has ridden 13 runners in the race without recording any wins, whilst William Buick has ridden 10 without a winner.
+Christophe Soumillon has ridden 13 runners in the race without recording any wins, whilst Mickael Barzalona has ridden 10 without a winner.

 Here are some of the top Dubai Turf jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):